embeman/my-this-is/README.md

 # my-this-is
+Author : Mohamed Hesham

-this is program source code to help adding recipes into yocto build system
+This is program Source Code to help adding recipes into yocto build system